 As the original live-action Robin, his wide-eyed 'Holy' exclamations defined the Boy Wonder for a generation of TV viewers.

-Burt Ward was a 20-year-old college student with zero acting experience when he answered a casting call for a 'ward' to Batman.
-His genuine, earnest demeanor won him the role of Dick Grayson/Robin opposite Adam West.
-For three seasons, his high-energy delivery and catchphrase-spouting innocence became inseparable from the character, cementing the Dynamic Duo in pop culture history.
-The show's cancellation left him typecast, but Ward pivoted shrewdly.
-He launched a successful business, Gentle Giants, dedicated to rescuing and breeding large dogs, and later embraced his legacy with self-aware voice work in animated Batman projects.
-His career represents a single, blindingly bright flash of fame that he managed to channel into a lasting, multifaceted life.
+Burt Ward played Dick Grayson/Robin opposite Adam West in the 'Batman' TV series for three seasons.
+He was a 20-year-old college student with zero acting experience when he answered the casting call.
+His high-energy delivery and catchphrase-spouting innocence became inseparable from the character.
+The show's cancellation left him typecast.
+He launched Gentle Giants, a business rescuing and breeding large dogs.
+He later embraced his legacy with self-aware voice work in animated Batman projects.

 1928–1945